Vijay-48/News-Website-using-React/README.md

   - Allows users to filter news by category (e.g., Technology, Sports, Business).
   - Responsive design that works across desktop and mobile devices.
   - Error handling for API calls (e.g., when the news source is down).

-# Demo
-  A live demo can be found at Your Website Demo Link.

 # Installation
   Prerequisites